zzTheGift/valentine-website-2025/README.md

 ## 🚀 Quick Start Guide

 ### 1. Get Your Own Copy
-1. Make sure you're logged into GitHub
-2. Click the "Fork" button at the top right of this page
+1. Click the "Fork" button at the top right of this page
-3. Wait a few seconds - you now have your own copy!
+2. Wait a few seconds while GitHub creates your copy
+3. You now have your own version of the code!

+Note: Make sure you're logged into your GitHub account.
+If you don't have one, you can [create a free account here](https://github.com/signup).

 ### 2. Customize for Your Valentine